Henry, Duke of Cornwall: Death

 The Duke of Cornwall died on 22 February 1511, aged 52 days, at Richmond Palace, and was buried in Westminster Abbey.

 Henry VIII gave Elizabeth Poyntz, his nurse, a pension of £20 for life.
-Her identity is uncertain, and it has been suggested that she was a member of the Poyntz family of Iron Acton, possibly Elizabeth, daughter of William Huddesfield, the first wife of Anthony Poyntz, or a woman of an earlier generation.
+Her identity is uncertain, and it has been suggested that she was a member of the Poyntz family of Iron Acton, Gloucestershire, possibly Elizabeth, daughter of William Huddesfield, the first wife of Anthony Poyntz, or a woman of an earlier generation.